PaddlePaddle/PARL/benchmark/torch/QuickStart/README.md

 ## PyTorch benchmark Quick Start
-Train an agent with PARL(PyTorch benchmark) to solve the CartPole problem, a classical benchmark in RL.
+Train an agent with PARL to solve the CartPole problem, a classical benchmark in RL.

 ## How to use
 ### Dependencies: